 Traditionally, users download the ISO files of Windows 10, burn them to DVD via third-party software, and then install Windows 10 from DVD.
 Now things get much easier, Microsoft offers a user-friendly Microsoft Media Creation Tool to help you get the installation media ready.

-3) In this step, you need to choose either to create Windows 10 install USB or to extract the ISO file (you will need to burn it to a DVD later by yourself).
+3. In this step, you need to choose either to create a Windows 10 install USB or to extract the ISO file (you will need to burn it to a DVD later by yourself).
 It’s up to you.
 Here take the former one for an example.
-Just prepare a USB drive that is large enough and click Next.
+Just prepare a USB drive that is large enough (at least 8GB) and click Next.